pmuens/awesome-serverless/README.md

 - [OpenEvents](https://openevents.io) - A specification for describing event data in a common way.
 - [Learn serverless](https://serverless.com/learn/) - Guides why and how to learn serverless.
 - [Google Cloud Serverless](https://cloud.google.com/serverless/) - Serverless resources for Google Cloud users.
+- [The power of serverless](https://thepowerofserverless.info) - Overview why serverless is a great choice - especially for frontend developers.

 ## Blogs